Basketbol Süper Ligi

 The Basketball Super League (Basketbol Süper Ligi; TBSL), also known as the Türkiye Sigorta Basketbol Süper Ligi for sponsorship reasons, is the top men's professional basketball division of the Turkish basketball league system.
 It replaced the former Turkish Basketball Championship (1946–1967) to become the Turkish Basketball League (TBL) until 2015 when it adopted its current name while the TBL name became exclusive to the second-tier and third-tier divisions.

 The BSL is administered by the Turkish Basketball Federation (TBF) and is contested by 16 teams, with the two lowest-placed teams relegated to the second-tier TBL and replaced by the top two teams of that division.

-Since the league's restructuring in 1966, 11 clubs have been crowned champions, with Anadolu Efes winning the title a record 16 times and Fenerbahçe 12 times.
+Since the league's restructuring in 1966, 11 clubs have been crowned champions, with Anadolu Efes winning the title a record 16 times and Fenerbahçe 13 times.
 In recent years, Fenerbahçe won 11 titles out of 17 from the 2006–07 season onward.

 History

 According to official records, basketball was first played in Turkey in 1904 at Robert College.
 An American physical education teacher laid the foundations of the sport in the country.
-Seven years later, in 1911, Ahmet Robenson, a physical education teacher at Galatasaray High School, decided to introduce a new game to his students.
-Robenson, who also later became president of Galatasaray S.K., popularized the sport in Turkey.

 Until late 1966, local basketball competitions were held in major cities like Istanbul (which hosted the Istanbul League), Ankara, and İzmir.
 There was also the former Turkish Championship which existed from 1946 to 1967.

 The current Turkish top-tier level national league was founded in 1966, by the Turkish Basketball Federation, and began with the 1966–67 season, and it thus replaced those earlier competitions.
 The Turkish second-tier level league, the TBL (previously known as the TB2L), was also founded three years later in 1969, and since 2011, a third-tier level league TB2L, with the teams divided into two groups.

 On 6 March 1988, Erman Kunter, of Fenerbahce Istanbul scored 153 pts against Hilalspor Izmir (92 in 2nd half), a record for a club competition worldwide.

 Format

 There are 16 teams in the league, and they play against each other twice, under a league system format, once at their home and the other away.
 At the end of the season, the top eight teams are entitled to participate in the league's playoffs.
-The winners of the playoffs are crowned the Turkish champions.
+The winner of the playoffs is crowned the Turkish champion.
 The two top teams of the Turkish Second League are promoted to the top level Basketbol Süper Ligi.
-The two lowest placed teams of the Süper Ligi are relegated.
+The two lowest-placed teams of the league are relegated.